mladenjovanovic/STMr/README.md

 <img src="man/figures/README-unnamed-chunk-36-1.png" width="80%" style="display: block; margin: auto;" />

 Set accumulation function is very flexible.
-For example, here we can use `vertical_set_accumulation_reverse()` to create a neat accumulation-intensification progression:
+As an another example, we can use `vertical_set_accumulation_reverse()` to create a neat accumulation-intensification progression:

 ``` r